AcademicNanoLab/dTMM_Schrodinger/README.md

   - Structure 3 is a LO-phonon InGaAs/GaAsSb THz QCL descibed in: C. Deutsch et. al, Applied Physics Letters 101 (2012).

 In the .m test files the structure parameters, grid spacing and electrical field are set for the exemplary structures and all of the seven solvers (three FDM + four TMM) are called for calculating the quasi-bound state energies and wavefunctions which are saved to the corresponding variables.
-The difference is caluclated between the quasi-boung state energies calculated with the TMM and FDM solvers for the parabolic subband approximation (Parabolic), full two band Kane nonparabolic subband approximation (Kane) and the Taylor expansion of the two band Kane nonparabolic subband approximation (Taylor).
-Lastly the conduction band diagram is plotted using the Visualization.m class for the selected solver
+The difference is calculated between the quasi-boung state energies calculated with the TMM and FDM solvers for the parabolic subband approximation (Parabolic), full two band Kane nonparabolic subband approximation (Kane) and the Taylor expansion of the two band Kane nonparabolic subband approximation (Taylor).
+Lastly the conduction band diagram is plotted using the Visualization.m class for the selected solver.